monirul-molla-cts/hello-angular-exp1/README.md

 # HelloAngular-Basic Components and Data Binding

-Used "hello-angular" project as a base, and implimented binding features on top of that.
+Used "hello-angular" project as a base, and implimented angular data binding features on top of that.

 ## The following types of data binding are implemented in this project step by step.